Almarch/pokedex/README.md

 cd pokedex
 ```

-The project is designed to run with a k3s, a light distribution of kubernetes:
+The project is designed to run with a k3s, a light distribution of kubernetes.

 ```sh
 # install brew